What do you mean when you say funding for artists or organisations in “regional WA?”

 When taking photos for Regional Arts WA acquittals you must first seek image permissions for all people photographed.
 You can do this by having them sign a Talent Permission Form before being photographed.

 If it is not possible to get permission from everyone in attendance, an additional option is to post a notice that ‘filming and photography are taking place at this event’.
 This notice should be clearly displayed at the event on the day, giving people an option to not be photographed if they do not wish to be.

 Taking photos and documenting your project is important and can help give funding bodies a solid impression of the project that has taken place.
 You can use these photos to raise your own profile and apply for future funding rounds.
 They’re also a great way for us to update the arts community about your work in publications such as Regional Arts WA’s eNews, website, and social media.

 When submitting photos in your acquittal it’s important that you include captions which include the name of the photographer, the names of those pictured, and some context about the what, where, when and why of the image.
 If you are submitting photos outside of a grant acquittal, you may be required to submit an Image Use Permission Form.

 Most funding programs are assessed by members of the Investment Pool.

 The Investment Panel is made up of independent artists, arts workers, and community members from across Western Australia.
 Their purpose is to assess applications submitted to Regional Arts WA grant programs using the guidelines of the relevant grant program.

 For more information on how grants are assessed, see our funding assessment FAQ’s.

 Where else can I go for funding?

-For a list of other state and federal grant providers or organisations who can provide support for regional artists and artsworkers, see our Support Links.
+For a list of other state and federal grant providers or organisations who can provide support for regional artists and arts workers, visit the Other Funding Support page.